Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 These services are generally covered by the AHCIP as it provides coverage for medically necessary healthcare services, and home care for seniors falls under this category when it is deemed necessary to support their health and well-being.

-Does Alberta Health care cover dental?
+Does Alberta Health Care cover dental?

 Unfortunately, it largely does not.
 Even worse, Alberta has some of the highest dental fees in Canada.
 Alberta Health does not pay for routine dental care such as cleanings, fillings and wisdom teeth removal.
 Nor does it cover dentures.